 The jurisdiction's coordinated entry process includes access to diversion programs to prevent individuals and families with children from entering the crisis response system by assisting with their access to community resources and alternative resources for housing solutions and/or solutions to avoid homelessness.
 ESG is funding rapid re-housing and emergency shelter operations.
 An intentional shift to focus on permanent housing exits when households enter the homeless system has been transforming the City's homeless system over the past few years.
 As a result, much of the CoC efforts to serve homeless households are focused on rapid re-housing.
 Households who present as chronically homeless with very high barriers are placed directly into available PSH units or available bridge housing currently available for families.
-The Way Out Shelter is currently being renovated to include bridge housing for chronically single adults which will be available in the late fall 2021.
+The Way Out Shelter was opened in 2021 to include bridge housing for chronically single adults.